FindoraNetwork/noah/PROTOCOL.md

 ## PublicKey based NonInteractive Encryption

-We desire to send an ecrypted packet so that only the holder of the secret key accoiated with a Publickey can unlock the packet.
+We desire to send an encrypted packet so that only the holder of the secret key accosiated with the corresponding Publickey can decrypt the packet.
 This is used in Zei to send plaintext balance and the blinding used for a transaction.
 We assume an authenticated cipher and we use AEAD_CHACHA20_POLY1305.

     Sender -> Receiver (pk)